 4. What does your certificate course include?

 Accommodation, breakfast, and dinner are not included.
-However, we are happy to recommend places to stay and eat in the area.
+However, we are happy to recommend nearby places to stay and eat in the area.

 5. What certificate do I receive from this course?